Cimarron (1960 film): Production

 In February 1941, MGM bought the remake rights to Cimarron from RKO for $100,000.
 In 1947, MGM announced an operetta version starring Kathryn Grayson and produced by Arthur Freed, but this did not happen.
 In February 1958, MGM announced its plans to produce Cimarron as the studio's second film using the MGM Camera 65 process following Raintree Country (1957).
 One month later, Elizabeth Taylor and Rock Hudson were considered to star in the film.
 Ultimately, Glenn Ford, who previously starred in the Westerns such as 3:10 to Yuma (1957) and The Sheepman (1958), was attached to star.
 In October 1959, Arnold Schulman was signed to write the screenplay.
 For his script, Schulman introduced several characters, including those of journalist Sam Pegler (Robert Keith) and Wes Jennings (Vic Morrow), while removing the Cravats' daughter, Donna and a boy named Isaiah.
 King Vidor declined an invitation to direct.

 Anthony Mann was eventually named as director.
-Known primarily for the critically acclaimed hits The Glenn Miller Story (1954) and Men in War (1957), Mann had previously directed eight Westerns.
-However, disagreements with producer Edmund Grainger caused Mann to leave the project halfway through filming.
-Mann had wanted to film entirely on location, but Grainger wanted a majority of scenes instead to be filmed in studio.
-Director Charles Walters finished the film but received no screen credit.

-The climactic scene portraying the Oklahoma Land Rush was shot in Arizona and featured over 1,000 extras, 700 horses and 500 wagons and buggies.
+He had pitched to his vision to MGM executives, explaining: "I wanted to show a huge plain out in the West with nothing on it, and how a group of men and women gathered at a line, and tore out across this plain and set up their stakes as claim for the land.
+And how a town, a city and finally a metropolis grew, all on this one piece of land."
+Principal photography was shot in Arizona, most particularly the depiction of the Oklahoma Land Rush, which featured over 1,000 extras, 700 horses and 500 wagons and buggies.

+As production continued, the on-location shoot experienced dust storms, in which producer Edmund Grainger decided to relocate the production on the studio backlot despite Mann's insistence to film entirely on location.
+Mann explained: "We had a couple of storms—which I shot in anyway—but they thought we'd have floods and so on, so they dragged us in and everything had to be duplicated on the set.
+The story had to be changed, because we couldn't do the things we wanted to.
+So I don't consider it a film.
+I just consider it a disaster."
+Mann left the production, and director Charles Walters finished the film but received no screen credit.
+Mann was also critical of the film's final cut, explaining that Ford was meant to die on screen.
+Years later, he explained: "There was a huge oil sequence and oil wells were blowing up and he was saving people and being very heroic.
+Why they ever changed it I'll never know – this was Mr. Sol Siegel, he did it behind my back, I didn't ever see it.
+If I'd screamed they wouldn't have bothered anyway; so I just let them destroy it at will."